Roger486/raspi-server/README.md

 ## 📌 Possible Next Steps
 - API deployment (e.g., Laravel + MySQL)
 - Network storage (Personal Drive)
-- Automated deployment scripts (CI/CD)
+- Automated deployment scripts (CI/CD) WIP with bash scripts
 - Monitoring for services and containers

 > This repository is designed to evolve and adapt to new projects and needs as more services are deployed on the Raspberry Pi.